sogouspeech/apis/README.md

 use these definitions with open source tools to generate client libraries, documentation, and other artifacts.

-For more details on Sogou Speech APIs and developer tools, see the [SogouZhiYinDocs](https://docs.zhiyin.sogou.com) site.
+For more details on Sogou Speech APIs and developer tools, see the [Sogou Speech Documentation](https://zhiyin.sogou.com/docs/) site.

 ## Overview